 yin cultivates mindfulness

 Yin Yoga is akin to mindfulness meditation.
 In fact, some people who struggle with a seated meditation practice may find Yin to be an accessible entry point to meditation in general.
 This practice requires you to develop the ability to pay close attention to your experience in each pose.
-Through this cultivation of awareness, you will learn to be present to whatever sensations, feelings, or thoughts arise during your practice, meeting them with a sense of curiosity, respect, and acceptance.
+Through this cultivation of awareness, you will learn to be present to whatever sensations, feelings, or thoughts arise during your practice, meeting them with a sense of curiosity and gentleness.

 Benefits of yin yoga